paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ![right fit](https://www.dropbox.com/s/j5wvcl4knahsbmj/elixir-drop.png?dl=1)

 ^
-What we want is an Elixir library or libraries to get that job done for us.
+What we want is an Elixir library or libraries to get these jobs done for us.
 Surely they exist, right?<br />
 Well, there are some, most being works in progress like...

 ---